 Of course, they say the mud is medicinal, but I really don’t know… Whether for health or fun, there are definitely loads of people who love this place — Colombians as well.

-Since it is so touristy, of course don’t expect anything for free here.
+Since it is so touristy, don’t expect anything for free here, of course.
 Locals take advantage of the arrival of tourists to make business with anything and everything; they’ll give you massages, they bathe you, they’ll help you remove the mud, they take photos of you, etc.

 Whether alone, with friends or as a couple, it is always fun to enjoy a little of the nightlife, and Cartagena is one of the best in all of Colombia in that respect.